haiwen/seafile-docs-ko/deploy/deploy_Seahub_at_Non-root_domain.md

+# Deploy Seahub at Non-root domain
 This documentation will talk about how to deploy Seafile Web using Apache/Nginx at Non-root directory of the website(e.g., www.example.com/seafile/).

 **Note:** We assume you have read [[Deploy Seafile with nginx]] or [[Deploy Seafile with apache]].